diddyjax19/TictacToe/README.md

 9. Click on "Connect"
 10. Scroll down and click on "Deploy Branch"
 11. You will see a message "The app was successfully deployed" when the app is built with python and all the depencencies
-12. Click on view and you will see the [deployed site](https://p3-tic-tac-toe.herokuapp.com/)
+12. Click on view and you will see the [deployed site](https://tictac-game.herokuapp.com/)

 ## Credits

-- A huge thanks goes to my mentor Martina T. who guided me with precious advices in order to pass the challenge.
+- A huge thanks goes to my mentor Dario Carrasquel. who guided me with precious advices in order to pass the challenge.
 Further help and assistance was provided by Code institute Tutors and Love Sanwiches guided project.
 - Questions and answers by fellow students on Slack were heavily consulted.

 [Back to top](#table-of-contents)